New UNT defensive coordinator Phil Bennett to make $350,000 per season

 The total value of the five assistant coaches matches the value of the contacts the coaches they replaced.

-Bennett is the former head coach at SMU has extensive experience as a defensive coordinator that includes stints at LSU, Texas A&M and Kansas State.
-Littrell was in the midst of his career as an Oklahoma fullback in 1998 when Bennett was the Sooners' secondary coach.
+Bennett is the former head coach at SMU and has extensive experience as a defensive coordinator, including stints at LSU, Texas A&M and Kansas State.
+Littrell was in the midst of his career as an Oklahoma fullback in 1998 when Bennett was the Sooners’ secondary coach.

 “The opportunity to get coach Bennett to lead our defense was a no-brainer for me,” Littrell said in a statement when UNT officially announced Bennett’s hire late last month.
 “He’s been a mentor to me for several years and his wealth of knowledge and experience will benefit our entire program.
 Nobody can argue his credentials.
 He has led top-10 defenses at the highest level of college football and has a proven track record of turning those units around.”